 - Objects: Draw simple objects like a cup, a book, or a chair.
 You can add shading to make them look more realistic.

 - Patterns: Draw simple patterns like stripes, polka dots, or zigzags.
-You can use different colors to make them look more interesting.
+You can use different colors to make them look more interesting or check full color screen to draw anything.

 - Shapes: Draw simple shapes like circles, triangles, or squares.
 You can use them to create abstract art.